fleschutz/LSS/README.md

 Mode 7 - List nontrivial solutions
 ----------------------------------
-This mode calculates and lists nontrivial solutions for a value range of x.
-The additional argument is an exponent that defines the value range for x, e.g. 6 means: x=[10^6..10^7].
+This mode calculates and lists nontrivial solutions for a given value range of x.
+The value range is defined by an <exponent>, e.g. exponent 6 means: x=[10^6..10^7].

 It uses a 'shotgun' algorithm in the listNontrivialSolutions() function.
-For readability the following files have been numerically sorted with: `sort -g < infile > outfile`.

 * `./mode 7 3` returns: [solutions_for_x_greater_10^3.txt](Solutions/solutions_for_x_greater_10^3.txt) (took 0.042s on a Core i9).
 * `./mode 7 4` returns: [solutions_for_x_greater_10^4.txt](Solutions/solutions_for_x_greater_10^4.txt) (took 3.4s on a Core i9).